 While employees and officers are encouraged to participate in civic and community activities during their non-work hours, an employee's or officer's determination to seek election or appointment to public office, including membership on a public board or commission ("public office"), raises special concerns.
 Because the Company's business frequently interfaces with many government branches, employees, officers and directors would have a responsibility to disqualify themselves from any action in which they know the Company has an interest.
 In addition, care must be taken that campaigning for office or fulfilling public responsibilities is not done during work hours.
 Accordingly, any employee or officer who wishes to seek or accept public office must provide the Head of Internal Audit with reasonable advance notice of that intent.
-In certain cases, depending on the nature of the office and other surrounding circumstances, the Company may decide that the employee or officer should not seek or accept such office while remaining in the Company's employment without a determination by the Company's Chief Executive Officer (or in the case of the Chief Executive Officer, the Board of Directors) that such activities will be consistent with Company policies and applicable laws and standards.
+In certain cases, depending on the nature of the office and other surrounding circumstances, the Company may decide that the employee or officer should not seek or accept such officer (or in the case of the Chief Executive Officer, the Board of Directors) that such activities will be consistent with Company policies and applicable laws and standards.